 The historic building continued to serve the Navajo County public up until 1976 when a new governmental center was established south of Holbrook.
 In 1978 the Richardsonian Romanesque courthouse was added to the National Register of Historic Places.
 Today, the historic building is home to the Holbrook Chamber of Commerce, a Visitor’s Center, and the Navajo County Historical Museum.

 It is also home to a couple of resident ghosts!
 The most prominent spirit lurking about this historic building is none other than George Smiley, the one and only man ever hanged at the courthouse.
 After keeping his date with the noose in 1900, he has been seen wandering about the building and pacing up and down the stairs.
 Historical Society staff also blames this old ghost on doors that seemingly close of their own according, strange noises heard throughout the building, and objects that are mysteriously moved.

 Another entity seen looking out of the windows is a woman that staff identifies as a former prisoner named “Mary.”
 According to the legend, Mary died inside one of the old jail cells while looking out a window and longing for her freedom.

-Today, this historic courthouse should be the first stop for Holbrook visitors as friendly staff will gladly provide maps, directions and information about the area.
+Today, this historic courthouse should be the first stop for Holbrook visitors as friendly staff will gladly provide maps, directions, and information about the area.
 The museum provides information on Navajo County’s past which includes ancient pottery, Native American art displays, artifacts of Holbrook’s early pioneers and businesses, and a tour through the old county jail.
-During the summer months, Native American dancers offer free performances weekday evenings at the courthouse.
+During the summer months, Native American dancers offer free performances on weekday evenings at the courthouse.